NeliaZ/thrasher/README.md

 **How does it light up the L.E.D at a distance?**

 This happens due to induction.
-Lets use transformer for example.
-A normal transformer has a core with wires on either side.
-Lets suppose the wire on each side of the transformer is equal in amount.
+Let's use a transformer for example.
+A normal transformer has a core with wires on either sides.
+Let's suppose the wire on each side of the transformer is equal in amount.
 When electricity is passed through one coil, the coil becomes an electromagnet.
 If the electricity is oscillating voltage, that means the voltage would keep rising and dropping.
 So when an oscillating electricity is passed through the coil, the wire gains properties of electromagnet and then again loses electromagnetism when the voltage drops.
 A coil of wire becoming electromagnet and then losing its electromagnetic characteristics really fast is just like a magnet moving really fast in and out of the second coil.
 And when you pass a magnet really fast through coil of wires, you produce electricity, so the oscillating voltage in one coil on the transformer, induces electricity in the other coil of wire, and thus wirelessly electricity is transferred from one coil to the other.
 In our circuit, the air is the core, and there is oscillating voltage going through the first coil, so you induce A.C electricity in the second coil and light up the bulb!